Today’s rates for a wide variety of multifamily loans

 Supplementary Income

 Though rental payments from tenants are typically the most substantial source of income for an apartment complex, other sources of income can make a serious difference.
-The most common supplemental income sources include laundry machines, vending machines, and parking spots for non-residents (which can be particularly profitable in upscale urban areas).
+The most common supplemental income sources include laundry machines, vending machines, and parking spots (which can be particularly profitable in upscale urban areas).

 The Downsides of Apartment Complex Ownership